emilydaemon/mail-go/README.md

 # Credits
 This is a fork of RiiConnect24's `mail-go`, which is, in turn, a fork of Disconnect24's `mail-go`.

 A list of people who have contributed according to git commit logs follows.
-May be incomplete, apologies if I accidentall left you out.
+May be incomplete, apologies if I accidentally left you out.

 In no particular order:
 - Gamebuster